Does Flaxseed Go Bad? Tips For Storing & Using This Valuable Super Food

 In the Fridge

-The fridge is the optimal place to store your flaxseeds even when the package is unopened.
-And when they are opened, the fridge is the only place you should store them.
+The fridge is the optimal place to store your flaxseed even when the package is unopened.
+And after the package has been opened, the fridge is the only place you should store it.
 The cooler temps and protection from light will help ward off spoilage.
 In fact, whole flaxseed left in the fridge will likely stay good for up to a year past the printed-on expiration date.

 Flaxseed meal can also be stored in the fridge if you plan to use it up within a week.